 Social proofing is an important thing you just cannot miss.
 People are the main actors for online businesses and they like to belong.
 They like to be part of a group and will often conform to group decisions and choices, even if there is an element of doubt.

 Undoubtedly, conversion centered design is what we all need today for the businesses to succeed.
-Keeping in mind all the aspects of the conversion rate and considering how higher conversion rate can result into optimum profits, it is suggested to focus on the conversion centered design.
-It not rocket science, you just need to play with the right elements at the right place.
+Keeping in mind all the aspects of the conversion rate and considering how higher conversion rate can result in optimum profits, it is suggested to focus on the conversion centered design.
+Its not rocket science, you just need to play with the right elements at the right place.